Film distribution: Shrinking of the theatrical window

-Between 1967 and 1974, the average theatrical window in the United States between a film's theatrical release and its showing on TV was just over 5 years.
-By 1979, with the advert of pay television, films were normally made available to pay television in the United States one or two years after theatrical release.
-With the advent of home video, the National Association of Theatre Owners in the United States passed a resolution in 1980 objecting to the proposed release of video cassettes at the same time as a film was released in theaters on the basis that their release would negatively impact theatrical revenues.
+Between 1967 and 1974, the average theatrical window in the United States between a film's theatrical release and its showing on TV was just over five years.
+By 1979, with the advent of pay television, films were normally made available to pay television in the United States one or two years after theatrical release.
+With the advent of home video, the Cinema United in the United States passed a resolution in 1980 objecting to the proposed release of video cassettes at the same time as a film was released in theaters on the basis that their release would negatively impact theatrical revenues.
 The window between theatrical release and free-to-air television in the United States at the time was normally three years.
 By 1983 in the United States, the theatrical window before a film would be made available to other media, (at the time, firstly cable or pay TV) was around a year.
 In France, with the rise of home video, a law was created to give a theatrical window of one year before a film was made available to home video with it then being available to pay television then free-to-air television two or three years later.
 By 1985 in the United States, the theatrical window before a film was released on home video was normally four to six months, depending on the performance of the film at the box office.
 Films in the US were then available for pay-per-view four months later and, approximately two years after its theatrical release date, available for free-to-air television.
 The reduction in the theatrical window impacted subrun theaters that showed films after they had been screened by first-run theaters.
 By 2019, the theatrical window had been reduced to an average of three months in the United States.
-Major movie studios reportedly pushed to shrink the theatrical window in an attempt to make up for the substantial losses in the DVD market suffered since the 2004 sales peak.
+Major film studios reportedly pushed to shrink the theatrical window in an attempt to make up for the substantial losses in the DVD market suffered since the 2004 sales peak.
 These attempts have encountered the firm opposition of theater owners, whose profits depend solely upon attendance and therefore benefit from keeping a movie available on their screens.

 In early 2010, Disney announced it would be putting out the DVD and Blu-ray versions of Tim Burton's Alice in Wonderland 14 weeks after the movie's release date (instead of the then usual 17) in order to avoid competition from the 2010 World Cup.
 In response to such statements, theater owners made threats not to show the movie on their screens, but later reconsidered their position before the movie was released.
 As of 2019, most major theater chains mandated an exclusivity window of 90 days before release on physical home video and rental availability, and 74–76 days before digital sell-through.